Kishwar/Raspberrypi_Yocto_Sensor_Node_ML_Kernel_User_Space/README.md

 ---

 ## 🛰️ Queue Overview

-The following diagram illustrates the integration of local and remote message queues using a unified messaging abstraction.
-It demonstrates how services send messages to `Queue<T>` objects discovered via Linkersets, with automatic fallback to remote servers using Protobuf serialization and UDP if no local handler is found.
+This project uses a unified messaging abstraction where services send messages to `Queue<T>` discovered via Linkersets.
+If a local handler `Queue<T>` is not found, the system automatically falls back to using **Protobuf serialization and gRPC** to communicate with a remote server.

 ![Queue Overview](Queue_Overview_UserSpace.jpg)